muses-code-js/express-workshop-2/_steps/step010.md

 First log you see on your terminal is a JavaScript object while the second log is a JSON string.

+Aside from some different formatting, at first you might think they are exactly the same.
+But there are some subtle differences like the object property names being wrapped in `"`s in JSON.

-Now it's time to write!
+Now it's time to write that file!

 ## Writing to a file